by Robert Robison L.M.F.T

-Handling a confession of one who struggles with pornography addiction or sexual addiction issue is a very sensitive and challenging matter for many religious leaders.
+Handling a confession of one with pornography addiction or sexual addiction issue is a very sensitive and challenging matter for many religious leaders.
 The very nature of addiction involves continued attempts at sobriety with lapses in between.

-Continous relapse can become incredibly frustrating, but such individuals need continued support and encouragement.
+Continuous relapse can become incredibly frustrating, but such individuals need continued support and encouragement.

 It is the “lapses in-between” that causes ecclesiastical leaders the most frustration and concern.
 Slips, lapses, and relapses don’t seem to fit into the part of repentance that has to do with forsaking the sin.

 Unfortunately in recovery work with addicts the forsaking of the sin is a process rather than an event.
 The very term addiction means that you take a stand only to cross the line then, time and time again.

 The first thing to remember is that anyone who comes in on their free will to confess what they feel inside is sinful behavior needs to be respected.
 It is not an easy thing to do, and the intent behind the confession is almost always due to the desire to change and to get themselves right with God again.